How to make Beeswax Wax Melts (Natural and Easy DIY)

-One of my favorite things to do to make my home more inviting is to melt tarts.
+One of my favorite things to do to make my home more inviting is to melt wax tarts.
 I love the ambiance, aromas, and different varieties of wax melts on the market.
-Sadly, not all are created equally and some are even kinds toxic for our homes.
-Since I have been really working on making my home more “green” and environmentally friendly.
-I decided to make a batch of Beeswax Tart Melts.
+Sadly, not all are created equally and some are even toxic for our homes.
+Since I have been working on making my home more “green” and environmentally friendly, I decided to make a batch of Beeswax Melts.

 For this DIY, I was inspired by The Darling Bakers pin on How to Make Wax Melts from Beeswax.
 While they made some heavenly food scented tarts, I went with a blend of citrus essential oils (not fragrance oils) for mine.
 Since wax melts do not burn, and typically heat over a lower heat source, there is no risk for the oils becoming toxic themselves.
 You can learn more about the dangers of artificial fragrances here.

 - One thing I would like to note about working with beeswax is that it can become flammable if over heated.
 That is why a double boiler, and not direct stove top or microwave melting is important.